Genie Tree and Degrees of Freedom of the Symmetric MIMO Interfering Broadcast Channel: Information Theoretic Maximal DoF

 \section{Information Theoretic Maximal DoF}

-In this section, we first present and compare several DoF bounds for the symmetric MIMO-IBC.
-Then, we present the information theoretic maximal DoF and show the connection with existing results in the literature.
+In this section, we first present and compare several DoF bounds for symmetric MIMO-IBC networks.
+Then, we present the information theoretic maximal DoF to be proved later and show the connection with existing results in the literature.